mmarkin/GPS-NTP-Timeserver/README.md

 It is highly recommended to use PlatformIO to compile and edit the code.
 That way all the libraries needed will be downloaded and installed automatically.
 For those not familiar with PlatformIO, it runs as an extension for Microsoft's VS Code.
 Both are free to download and use without restriction like the Arduino IDE.
-However PlatformIO has more professional features that make it easier to develop a project like this once you get the hang of using it.
+However, PlatformIO has more professional features that make it easier to develop a project like this once you get the hang of using it.
 All the files needed for this project have been provided.
 The code is in two files: definitions.h is in the "includes" directory and main.cpp is in the "src" directory.
 The platformio.ini file is also provided.